logoscreative/new-wp-mamp-shell/README.md

-New MAMP WordPress Install via Shell
+New MAMP WordPress Skeleton via Shell
 =================

-Roll a new WordPress installation for MAMP with this quick shell script (allows custom inputs for directory, database name, and WP version).
+Roll a new WordPress Skeleton (forked from [Mark Jaquith's original](https://github.com/markjaquith/WordPress-Skeleton)) for MAMP with this quick shell script (allows custom inputs for directory and database name).

 Assuming you have MAMP installed in `/Applications/MAMP/htdocs`: